Dexter Davis (defensive back): Phoenix Cardinals

-Davis was drafted by the Cardinals in the fourth round of the 1991 NFL draft with the 86th pick overall.
+Davis was selected by the Cardinals in the fourth round of the 1991 NFL draft with the 86th pick overall.
 He spent his first three years with them.
 He played in 33 games and started in 3 of them.
 He had 33 tackles and 2 interceptions while on the team.

 Los Angeles/St. Louis Rams

 Davis spent the last 3 years of his career playing with the Rams.
 He played in 26 games and started in 3.
 He had 25 tackles while on the team.

 Legacy and awards

 In 2022, Clemson University honored Davis with the Brian Dawkins Lifetime Achievement Award.

 Personal life

 Davis is married and has four children.
 His son, Micah J. Davis, plays football for Utah State.